Pavlos1/GRTrace/README.md

 The poster and presentation slides can be found under TSSummerSchool/.

 To run the taint tracer, first download and extract the latest PIN toolkit to GRTrace's parent directory.
 Do not rename the extracted folder.
+Install Ghostscript.
 Then, run:

 ```bash
 ./make